buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 .. command-output:: buildtest report --filter name=exit1_pass --format name,id,starttime --oldest --latest

-Find Failure
+Find Failure (``buildtest report --failure``)
 --------------------------

 We can fetch failure run for all tests discovered.
-This can be useful if you want to retrieve all records of failure tests after a regression test.
+This can be useful if you want to report all test failures after a regression test.

 Let's take a look at this example, we filter by tag name ``tutorials`` which retrieves a subset of test runs.
-In subsequent example we add ``failure`` boolean flag to retrieve `FAIL` tests only.
+In subsequent example we retrieve all failure tests via ``--failure`` option.

 .. command-output:: buildtest report --filter tags=tutorials --format name,id,starttime